Q5.1. Which Of The Following Is False

 Question: Which of the following statements about photosynthesis is FALSE?

-a) Photosynthesis converts light energy into chemical energy. b) Photosynthesis requires carbon dioxide. c) Photosynthesis produces oxygen as a byproduct. d) Photosynthesis is carried out only by animals.
+a) Photosynthesis converts light energy into chemical energy. b) Photosynthesis requires carbon dioxide.
+Even so, c) Photosynthesis produces oxygen as a byproduct. d) Photosynthesis is carried out only by animals.

 Solution: Statement (d) is false.
 Photosynthesis is carried out by plants and some other organisms, not animals.